lace/lace/README.md

 [![version](https://img.shields.io/pypi/l/lace?style=flat-square)][pypi]
 [![build status](https://img.shields.io/circleci/project/github/lace/lace/master?style=flat-square)][circle]

-This is a polygonal mesh library developed at Body Labs.
+Polygonal mesh library developed at Body Labs.

-The library is in maintenance mode and the goals are compatible with that:
+The library is in active maintenance, and the goals are compatible with that:

 - Keep the library working in current versions of Python and other tools.
 - Make bug fixes.